asurati/x24/README.md

 ### Features
 x24 is a work-in-progress.
 It aims to conform to the C2x standard.

-At present, it is able to scan those GCC and system headers that it itself includes in its source, and the headers that are included recursively by them.
+At present, it is able to scan those libc and system headers that it itself includes in its source, and the headers that are included recursively by them.

 ### Notes